-- Sieve the flour into a separate bowl and taking a large spoonful at a time, gently fold into the frothy mixture, with a metal spoon.
-James Martin used his hands to fold in flour but I don’t like getting my hands all sticky
+- Sieve the flour into a separate bowl and taking a large spoonful at a time, very gently fold into the frothy mixture with a metal spoon being careful to not lose all the air you've beaten into it

 - I fold it in by stirring slowly round the outside with the edge of the spoon and then gently through the middle alternately.

 - Grease a Swiss roll tin and line it with greaseproof paper.
 DON’T grease the paper on top, it will ruin the mixture.